History of the Cathedral of Mallorca

 Outside the cathedral, the Puerta de la Mirador with late Gothic carvings and the Northern portal, the Puerta de la Na are worth seeing.

-Inside the Cathedral.
-There are 16 chapels. the Capilla Real and the Capilla de la Trinidad have tombs of Mallorcan kings and most of the chapels have splendid baroque altars.
-The interior is stunning and a surprise awaits the visitor: Antoni Gaudi, the master mind behind the Sagrada Familia in Barcelona, worked between 1904 and 1912 in the interior of the Cathedral, specially in the Altar, but disagreements with the local contractor ended the cooperation and his project unfinished.
+The interior is stunning and a surprise awaits the visitor: Antoni Gaudi, the mastermind behind the Sagrada Familia in Barcelona, worked between 1904 and 1912 on the interior of the Cathedral, especially in the Altar, but disagreements with the local contractor ended the cooperation and his project unfinished.
 We are however lucky since a twisting, eccentric structure hangs from the ceiling at the front altar.

 The Cathedral holds a museum (free access) with religious artwork.